Well that was weird.

 And everywhere you go in the country—everywhere—you see this:

 I saw these guys so much it eventually started to seem completely normal, and I began referring to them as “the bros” in my head.
-Their side-by-side portraits are not only in every public place possible, it’s required that they are on the wall in every single home in the country, and there are random spot checks by the government to check on this.
+Their side-by-side portraits are not only in every public place possible, it’s required that they be on the wall in every single home in the country, and there are random spot checks by the government to check on this.
 Each family is also given a special towel, the only allowed use of which is to shine the portraits clean every morning.
 Normal country.

 There are also a lot of rules regarding the leaders that apply to visitors as well.
 When you come up to a statue of one of the bros, you must bow.
 You must also keep your hands by your side and not behind your back.
 When you take a photo of one of the statues, you must take the photo of the entire body—it’s not permitted to cut off any part of it.
 If you have a newspaper or any other paper with a leader on it, you’re not allowed to fold the paper or throw it away.
 Normal country.